Freestyle to Music: Levels

-As well as the international levels, Young Rider (Prix St. George), Intermediate I and Grand Prix, most National Federations (i.e. USDF, British Dressage have their own freestyle levels which usually correspond to their various levels of training.
+International Freestyle Dressage tests, organised by the FEI, include Pony Riders, Juniors, Young Riders, Intermediate I, Intermediate A/B and Grand Prix.
+Most National Federations (i.e. USDF, British Dressage) have their own freestyle levels which usually correspond to their established levels of training.

-Each level has its own list of mandatory movements and paces that must appear in all programs, however their order and timing is free to the rider's discretion, albeit within certain margins.
-Additionally, movements of the same or lower level which are not listed as compulsory may be included to demonstrate the skills and harmony of horse and rider.
+Each floorplan must consist of several mandatory movements and paces, depending on the level and federation, however their order and timing is free to the rider's discretion within certain margins.
+Additionally, movements of the same or lower level which are not listed as compulsory but are permitted may be included to increase the degree of difficulty, but are classed as "calculated risks" by the FEI due to the risk of losing points if not properly executed.
 Incorporating movements of a higher level than the intended level is forbidden, with penalties varying from elimination in lower levels to specific deductions and limits in FEI events.
 For example, an Intermediare I rider is not permitted to include passage, piaffe, or a pirouette greater than 360 degrees, and a Grand Prix rider may not do a pirouette that exceeds 720 degrees or advanced airs above the ground.
 If a rider does so, he or she receives a zero for the element, and in addition the score for Choreography and Degree of Difficulty will not receive a score higher than a 5.

-Musical Freestyles are a component of the dressage competition at the Olympics, and the World Equestrian Games, where the Grand Prix Freestyle is used.